kishalxd/jcrpharma/BLOG_DATABASE_SETUP.md

     created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW() );

+-- Add slug column to existing blogs table (if already exists) ALTER TABLE public.blogs ADD COLUMN IF NOT EXISTS slug TEXT;
+CREATE UNIQUE INDEX IF NOT EXISTS idx_blogs_slug ON blogs(slug) WHERE slug IS NOT NULL;

 -- Create blog groups table
 CREATE TABLE public.blog_groups (